Trincomalee The East, Sri Lanka Travel Guide

 Consider comprehensive medical evacuation coverage for unforeseen events.
 World Nomads, SafetyWing, Insubuy offer options.

-Effective financial planning helps travelers manage their budget and fully enjoy their Trincomalee visit.
+Effective managing your money helps travelers manage their budget and completey enjoy their Trincomalee visit.

-Tipping in Sri Lanka, including Trincomalee, is not compulsory but is much appreciated, especially for good service.
+Leaving a tip in Sri Lanka, including Trincomalee, is not compulsory but is much appreciated, specifically for good service.

 Approximate daily costs for different travel styles, excluding major international flights.

 Most foreign nationals need an Electronic Travel Authorization (ETA) for short visits.
 The application is online and generally straightforward.
-For longer stays or specific purposes, different visa types apply, requiring applications through a Sri Lankan embassy or consulate.
+For longer stays or specific purposes, different visa types apply, which requires applications through a Sri Lankan embassy or consulate.

-A passport valid for at least six months from entry is necessary.
+A passport must have six months validity from entry is necessary.
 Carry a printed copy of your ETA approval, and proof of a confirmed return or onward ticket.
-Proof of adequate funds for your stay is also important.
+Proof of adequate funds for your the stay is also important.

 No general special permits are for tourists visiting Trincomalee's main attractions.
 However, specific permits might apply for professional photography or filming projects.